-Reason for leaving Payment forms Retirement or termination of employment with the Company and all affiliated employers on or after age 55 You may elect: distribution of your current balance in Marsh & McLennan Companies stock for investments in the MMC Stock Fund and/or in cash for other investments. distribution of the value of your current balance in a one-time lump sum cash payment. distribution of the value of a specified whole percentage of any MMC Stock Fund balance in Marsh & McLennan Companies stock and simultaneous distribution of the remainder of your MMC Stock Fund and current mutual fund balances in cash. distribution of the value of your after-tax contributions in a one-time lump sum cash payment and simultaneous distribution of the remainder of your current balance in Marsh & McLennan Companies stock for investments in the MMC Stock Fund and cash for other investments. distribution in periodic cash installments. a percentage of your current balance as a one-time lump sum payment and the remainder in installments (cash installments will be suspended if you are rehired).
+Reason for leaving Payment forms Retirement or termination of employment with the Company and all affiliated employers on or after age 55 You may elect: distribution of your current balance in Marsh &amp; McLennan Companies stock for investments in the MMC Stock Fund and/or in cash for other investments. distribution of the value of your current balance in a one-time lump sum cash payment. distribution of the value of a specified whole percentage of any MMC Stock Fund balance in Marsh &amp; McLennan Companies stock and simultaneous distribution of the remainder of your MMC Stock Fund and current mutual fund balances in cash. distribution of the value of your after-tax contributions in a one-time lump sum cash payment and simultaneous distribution of the remainder of your current balance in Marsh &amp; McLennan Companies stock for investments in the MMC Stock Fund and cash for other investments. distribution in periodic cash installments. a percentage of your current balance as a one-time lump sum payment and the remainder in installments (cash installments will be suspended if you are rehired). a percentage or specific dollar amount of your current balance.